-The Project is surrounded by vacant land and is separated from the nearest existing residential uses by a minimum distance of 1,850 feet.
-Due to this location context, the presence of residential uses and any other sensitive receptors in relation to the project is not a relevant factor.
-The existing source of groundborne vibration is attributed to the circulation of large vehicles and trucks along Little Morongo Road.
+The Project is surrounded by vacant land and is separated from the nearest existing residential uses by a minimum distance of approximately 1,724 feet.
+As a result of this separation, the presence of residential uses and any other sensitive receptors in relation to the project is not a relevant factor.
+In the local vicinity, an existing source of groundborne vibration is attributed to the circulation of large vehicles and trucks along Little Morongo Road and Two Bunch Palms Trail, but the Project is considerably separated from these roadways.
+Traffic along Cabot Road and San Gorgonio Lane is limited due to the lack of development and full street improvements.

 Construction of the Project is expected to involve the temporary use of vehicles and equipment that would result in short-term groundborne vibration increases within the permitted construction hours established by the City.
-During the life of the Project, all routine Project operations will occur within the proposed structure and during the permitted hours of operation, as mandated by the local ordinance and conditioned by the City.
-The routine operation of vehicles accessing the Project would cause an incremental increase in groundborne vibration, but not in levels that would be deemed inconsistent with the existing industrial setting or excessive in nature, such that would impact residential uses.
+The short-term delivery of materials and equipment to the construction site by trucks would incur temporary increase in groundborne vibration on local streets.
+Operation of construction equipment would be strictly limited to the fenced limits of construction.
+During the life of the Project, all routine Project operations will occur within the proposed structure and during the permitted hours, as mandated by the local ordinance and conditioned by the City.
+The routine operation of vehicles accessing the Project would cause an incremental increase in groundborne vibration, but not in levels that would be deemed inconsistent with the existing industrial setting or substantial in nature.
 Less than significant impacts related to excessive groundborne vibration noise levels are expected.

-c) A substantial permanent increase in

-ambient noise levels in the Project vicinity

-above levels existing without the Project? \bowtie
+Mitigation Measures: None c) A substantial permanent increase in ambient noise levels in the Project vicinity above levels existing without the Project?